BeardyC/Onyx.Products/README.md

   - `401 Unauthorized` - Returned if a valid JWT Bearer Token is not provided.
   - `500 Internal Server Error` - Returned if an unexpected error occurs while fetching products by colour.

-Sources and related content

 ---

 # Swagger Documentation

-You can access the full interactive API documentation via Swagger UI when running locally or in your development environment.
+You can access the full interactive API documentation via the Swagger UI.

 ---